decoutkhanqindev/holidate-nestjs-springboot-aws/be/holidate/api_docs.md

 ```

 - **Notes**:
-  - This endpoint processes all dates from the earliest to the latest date found in bookings for hotels owned by the partner
+  - This endpoint processes all dates from the earliest to the latest date found in bookings for **all hotels in the system** (not limited to any specific partner)
   - Each date is processed in a separate transaction.
 If one date fails, others continue processing
   - The response includes a summary of total dates processed, success/failure counts, and up to 10 error messages
   - This operation may take a long time depending on the amount of historical data
   - Should be run before `POST /admin/reports/generate-all` to ensure HotelDailyReport data is available for system-wide reports
+  - **Admin Only**: This endpoint requires ADMIN role and generates reports for the entire hotel system, not just hotels owned by a specific partner

 ### Notes on Partner Reports